-If you’re a web designer, developer, or agency owner, you can use the Elegant Themes plugins and themes on any number of sites, fully supported, without having to buy additional licenses.
+Web designers, developers and agency owners can use the Elegant Themes plugins and themes on any number of sites, fully supported, without having to buy additional licenses.
 There’s a 30-day money-back guarantee in place, too, so you can try the products risk-free.

 You can view the full details of the Elegant Themes pricing plans here.

 As you can probably tell, I’m very impressed by the Divi Builder plugin.
-I’ve been using the Divi theme for a while, so I’m familiar with the builder tool, and how it’s improved over the past few years since its release.
+I’ve been using the plugin for a while now, so I’m pretty familiar with it and with how it’s improved since its release.

-With more than 30 quality sample layouts to make use of, and 40 content modules that can be added to your posts and pages, Divi Builder is a truly flexible tool that can be used for any type of website project.
+With hundreds of high-quality editable page layouts to choose from, as well as more than 40 content modules that can be added to your posts and pages, Divi Builder is a truly flexible tool that can be used to create any type of website with WordPress.